Probiotics for Dogs

 Probiotics help treat chronic gastrointestinal abnormalities, gas and flatulence, obesity, and liver and behavioral problems.
 Read more.

 They may also improve the body surface and brighten hair coat by balancing the surface microbes.
 Read more.

 Antibiotics destroy good and bad bacteria without discrimination.
 Accordingly, if your dog is on a course of antibiotic treatment, his natural gut bacteria will need to be replenished with good bacteria by supplementing with probiotics.
 Thus, the dosage may need to be increased during and/or after antibiotic treatment.
 Read more.

-They also help to controls inflammation and improves clinical signs in several serious infections like parvovirus.
+They also help to control inflammation and improve clinical signs in several serious infections like parvovirus.
 Read more.

-Lactobacilli and Bifidobacteria have been used in people and dogs safely for a long time with minimal or no serious side effects.
+Lactobacilli and Bifidobacteria have been used in people and canines safely for a long time with minimal or no serious side effects—another important benefit of probiotics for dogs.
 (Experience with Enterococcus bacteria probiotics is more mixed—for example, the European Union has not granted this type of bacteria a presumption of safety.)
 However, every dog and dog gut is different, so you should always consult your veterinarian prior to adding any supplement.
-He or she may suggest a different dosage than that suggested by the manufacturer, as the efficacy of any probiotic supplement depends on various factors, including dose and timing and pattern of dosing, the particular animal and its existing microbial mix and the presence of any infectious condition or antibiotic treatment.
+He or she may suggest a different dosage than that suggested by the manufacturer, as the efficacy of any probiotic supplement depends on various factors, including dose and timing and pattern of dosing, the particular animal and its existing microbial mix, and the presence of any infectious condition or antibiotic treatment.
 Read more.

 Purchase our K9 Probiotic peanut butter flavored chewable here.